Hints and tips for planning an accessible journey.

 Torrens Transit Customer Service

 P: 08 8292 8100 (Mile End Bus Depot)

 P: 08 8203 6700

 Newton Bus Depot

 Concessions, tickets and metroCARD

 Information on the range of concessions available to public transport users can be found on the Concession Cards page.

-To apply or for more information about concessions including Travel Pass for a Person with a Vision Impairment, Mobility Pass, Companion Card, Plus One Companion Card visit the Public Transport Help for People with Disabilities page on the sa.gov.au website.
+See more information for Public Transport Help for People with Disabilities about concessions including Travel Pass for a Person with a Vision Impairment, Mobility Pass, Companion Card, Plus One Companion Card.

 Access Taxis – taxis for people with mobility difficulties